Best Things to do in Greece for a Perfect Vacation

 8. Soak in the beauty of Melissani Cave

-Melissani Cave is a natural wonder that holds an interesting place in the mythology as well as tourism.
+Melissani Cave is a natural wonder that holds an interesting place in mythology as well as tourism.
 It is an underground lake with deep blue water that is nestled amidst the dense green forest.
 There is an opening that allows the sun rays to mingle with the lake water creating a spectacular picture where surrounding honey-browns rocks bask in the magical bluish-golden glow.
 The cave that has succeeded in maintaining its mythical appeal is a sight to behold.

 There is an underground tunnel that takes you to this opening by boat.
 Opt for a tour with a guide as the tunnel can be confusing to navigate for amateurs.